 - Certified Gluten Free Oats - Use rolled oats and not quick oats.
 Quick oats are okay in a pinch, but your baked oatmeal will be mushier.

 - Bananas - Ripe bananas are best.
-To ripen bananas quickly, place them into a paper bag the day before.
+Place them into a paper bag the day before to ripen bananas quickly.

 - Non-Dairy Milk - Use any non-dairy milk or regular milk.

 - Maple Syrup - Use real maple syrup.
 Check this list to ensure your maple syrup is gluten free.

 - Apple sauce - Use regular or unsweetened applesauce.

 - Butter - I recommend using unsalted butter.
 If you are dairy-free, a plant-based butter is fine to use.

 - Mix-Ins - I used raisins and pecans; you can use any mix-ins.
 See below for some yummy ideas.

 - Use certified gluten free old-fashioned rolled oats.
 Using certified gluten free oats is critical.
 Wheat and oats are typically grown close together, with high cross-contamination risks.
 Gluten free oats are grown with a special purity protocol to prevent this cross-contamination from occurring.

 - Be sure to grease the baking dish to make cleaning up easier.

 - Use dairy-free milk like unsweetened almond milk or another non-dairy milk if you are dairy-free